h2oai/h2ogpt/README.md

 All training data will be based on open-source permissive data.
 No Alpaca, no LLama, no OpenAI.

-All models will be published to HuggingFace.
+All datasets and models will be published to HuggingFace.

 ### Native Installation (Recommended for Developers)